On CAT($\kappa$) surfaces: Preliminaries on spaces

-A consequence of Reshetnyak's majorization theorem is that any $\CAT(\kappa)$ surface has locally finite Hausdorff $2$-measure.
-Consider a triangulation $\mathcal{T}$ of the surface as given by \Cref{thm:triangulation}, where $\varepsilon$ is chosen to satisfy $\varepsilon < D_\kappa/2$ and each triangle is contained in a $\CAT(\kappa)$ neighborhood.
-For each triangle $T \in \mathcal{T}$, Reshetnyak's theorem gives a $1$-Lipschitz map $\bar{T}_1 \to T$.
-Since $\bar{T}_1$ has finite area and $\mathcal{T}$ is locally finite, we see that the Hausdorff $2$-measure on $X$ is locally finite.
-Note however that we do not need the full strength of the triangulation theorem for this conclusion, but rather just the much easier property that any point lies in a polygonal neighborhood (Lemma 5.1 in \cite{CR:22}).

-The next fact about $\CAT(\kappa)$ spaces concerns uniqueness of geodesics.
+We record some properties of $\CAT(\kappa)$ spaces.
+The first concerns uniqueness of geodesics.
 If two points $x,y \in X$ satisfying $d(x,y) < D_\kappa$ are joined by a geodesic, then that geodesic is unique.
-The existence of a geodesic between sufficiently close points is a consequence of the Hopf--Rinow theorem; see Proposition 3.7 in \cite{BH:99}.
-Suppose that $x,y$ belong to a neighborhood $U \subset X$ homeomorphic to a disk.
+The existence of a geodesic between sufficiently close points is a consequence of the Hopf--Rinow theorem; see Proposition I.3.7 in \cite{BH:99}.
+Suppose that $x,y$ belong to a neighborhood $U \subset X$ homeomorphic to a closed disk.
 If $d(x,y) \leq d(x,\partial U)$, then there is a geodesic in $X$ from $x$ to $y$.
 Moreover, the ball $B(x,r)$ is convex and contractible for all $r< \min\{d(x,\partial U)/2, D_\kappa/2\}$.
+See Proposition II.1.4 in \cite{BH:99}.

 \begin{lemm} Let $X$ be a $\CAT(\kappa)$ space that is also a topological manifold.
 Then every geodesic can be extended indefinitely in both directions as a local geodesic.
-It is length-minimizing for all pairs of points at distance less than $D_\kappa$. \end{lemm}
+It is length-minimizing for all pairs of points at distance at most $D_\kappa$. \end{lemm}